 If streetwear is more your style and you want a backpack that can serve as both a camera bag and travel pack, Los Angeles-based Mission Workshop has a setup that fits the bill.
 Mission Workshop’s Radian roll-top backpack paired with its Capsule camera insert makes for a solid setup that gets the job done without looking like a camera bag.
 The massive, 42-liter bag somehow manages to still look stealth when you carry it about town.
 It offers a dedicated side-access laptop pocket on the rear of the bag and is compatible with Mission Workshop’s rail accessory system, which lets you slide on different pocket modules to fit your needs.

-It comes in three colors — gray, black, and black camouflage for stealth, stealthier, and stealthiest — and is constructed of two-layer weatherproof material to ensure your bag and gear stay dry even if you get caught in a rainstorm.
-The Capsule camera insert is designed to slip right into the main compartment of the bag, but also has its own zippered lid and grab handle if you want to carry it on its own.
-It can hold up to two camera bodies and three or four lenses depending on your setup.
-The Radian and The Capsule retail for $585 and $130, respectively (our kitted-out review unit came to over $800).
-While that might seem like a lot, all Mission Workshop gear is made entirely in the United States and features a lifetime warranty.
-If you’re looking for something a little smaller, check out the Rhake.
+It is available in three colors and stealth levels: gray, black, and black camouflage.
+It’s made of a two-layer weatherproof material guaranteed to keep your bag and gear safe and dry from the elements.
+The Capsule camera insert slips directly into the bag’s main compartment, but you can also carry it alone with its unique zippered lid and grab handle.
+The bag holds up to two camera bodies and three to four lenses, depending on your situation.
+The Radian costs $585, and the Capsule costs $130 (our kitted-out review unit came to over $800).
+It may seem expensive, but keep in mind that all Mission Workshop retail is United States made and carries a lifetime warranty.
+If you need something slightly smaller, we recommend the Rhake.

 Peak Design Everyday Backpack V2

-The V2 is the updated, more eco-conscious version of the well-loved Peak Design Everyday Backpack.
-You get a lifetime guarantee with this bag, and you can select from either a 20 or 30-liter capacity.
-We like the internal dividers that you can reposition in several ways to fit all sorts of lenses and cameras.
+The V2 is an upgraded and environmentally friendly edition of the popular Peak Design Everyday Backpack.
+It comes with a lifelong guarantee and is available in 20- or 30-liter sizes.
+It has handy internal dividers that you can reposition in multiple ways to accommodate various lenses and cameras.

 - The best camera straps for 2020